 - Pulmonary edema: again due to fluid leak, sometimes it leaks into lungs causing breathing difficulty.

 - Growth retardation: does not occur in MCNS.It occurs in cases of relapses or resistance to therapy.
-Causes of growth retardation are protein deficiency from the loss of protein in urine, anorexia(reduced protein intake), and steroid therapy (catabolism).
+Causes of growth retardation are protein deficiency (Homeopathy for Protein Deficiency) from the loss of protein in urine, anorexia(reduced protein intake), and steroid therapy (catabolism).